 Philips DreamStation, CPAP and BiPAP machines sold in recent years may pose a risk of cancer, lung damage and other injuries.Learn More

-In recent years, case reports have suggested that there may be a Diflucan birth defect risk, with a pattern seen among children born to women prescribed high-doses of the medication to treat severe fungal infections during pregnancy.
+In recent years, case reports have suggested that Diflucan side effects cause a pattern of birth defects when high-doses of the medication are used to treat severe fungal infections during pregnancy.

-Case studies have linked Diflucan to birth defects when taken in the first trimester, at time when many woman do not even know they are pregnant.
+Case studies have linked Diflucan to birth defect risks when taken in the first trimester, at time when many woman do not even know they are pregnant.

-According to the FDA, birth defects from Diflucan have been seen in infants exposed to long-term, high-doses during the first trimester included abnormal head, skull and face defects, cleft palate, cleft lip, bowing of the thigh bones, thin ribs, long bones, muscle weakness, joint deformities and congenital heart disease at birth.
+According to the FDA, birth defects seen in infants exposed to long-term, high-doses of Diflucan during the first trimester included abnormal head, skull and face defects, cleft palate, cleft lip, bowing of the thigh bones, thin ribs, long bones, muscle weakness, joint deformities and congenital heart disease at birth.